meriladislav/odimh5_validator/README.md

   -t, --valueTable arg  optional .csv table with the assumed attribute values
                         - the format is as in the standard-definition .csv table
+      --onlyValueCheck  check only the values defined by the -t or --valueTable option, default is False
       --checkOptional  check the presence of the optional ODIM entries, default is False
       --checkExtras    check the presence of extra entries, not mentioned in